preactjs/preact-www/content/en/guide/v10/typescript.md

   // the initial state is of type Statetype.
   // Furthermore:
   // - state is of type StateType
-  // - dispatch is a function to dispath ActionType const [state, dispatch] = useReducer(reducer, { count: initialCount });
+  // - dispatch is a function to dispatch ActionType const [state, dispatch] = useReducer(reducer, { count: initialCount });

   return (